BritishGeologicalSurvey/BGS-API-Documentation/docs/content/features_api/features_api.md

-# BGS Open API - Features
+# BGS OpenGeoscience API - Features

 How to use